f5devcentral/f5-agility-labs-xc/docs/class1/lab6.rst

      .. image:: _static/lab6-013.png

 #.
 In chrome, right click on the screen and navigate to developer tools (Inspect).
-Then click on the "Network' tab and check th 'Disable cache' option before refreshing the page a few times.
-You can see that the static content is being presented from cache.
+Then click on the "Network' tab and check the 'Disable cache' option before refreshing the page a few times.

 #.
 Select the upper lefthand menu and navigate to the various sub-pages to generate some traffic.